erikpukinskis/react-headless-accessible-hooks/README.md

 Maybes:

-- [ ] Support handles
+- [ ] Use portals to reparent placeholder and dropped node, to avoid a remount
-- [ ] Try: Auto-center dragging element
+- [ ] Multiplayer
-- [ ] Rotation
+- [ ] Support drag handles
-- [ ] Fix: flicker when dragging slowly into last position
+- [ ] Auto-center dragging element